tortoise/tortoise-orm/README.rst

         def __str__(self):
             return self.name

-Then in init part of your app you should init models like this make sure that you import your models before calling init):
+Then in init part of your app you should init models like this (make sure that you **import your models** before calling init):

 .. code-block:: python

     from tortoise.backends.asyncpg.client import AsyncpgDBClient
     from tortoise import Tortoise
-    from app import models
+    from app import models # without importing models Tortoise can't find and init them

     async def init():